Lizelle Lee: Domestic and franchise career

 Lee has played for Western Storm and Surrey Stars in the English Women's Cricket Super League.
 She was part of the Stars team that lost their 2017 Women's Cricket Super League semi-final to Western Storm.
 In the 2018 Women's Cricket Super League final, Lee scored 104 off 58 balls to help the Stars beat Loughborough Lightning.
 In September 2019, she was named in the M van der Merwe XI squad for the inaugural edition of the Women's T20 Super League in South Africa.

 Lee represented Melbourne Stars for three seasons in the Australian Women's Big Bash League (WBBL).
 She made 40 appearances for the Stars, scoring 1,100 runs.
 In her first match of the 2018–19 Women's Big Bash League season, Lee scored 102* from 56 balls.
 It was her third career century in Twenty20 cricket, and her first in the WBBL.
-Ahead of the 2020–21 Women's Big Bash League season, Lee joined Melbourne Renegades, replacing Jess Duffin who was on maternity leave.
+Ahead of the 2020–21 Women's Big Bash League season Lee joined Melbourne Renegades, replacing Jess Duffin who was on maternity leave.
 In 2021, she was drafted by Manchester Originals for the inaugural season of The Hundred.
 She was the leading run scorer of Manchester Originals with 215 runs in the tournament.

 In April 2022, she was bought by the Manchester Originals for the 2022 season of The Hundred.
+In 2023, she signed for Trent Rockets for The Hundred and for The Blaze's Rachael Heyhoe Flint Trophy matches in September.
+On the 10th of November 2024, while playing for the Hobart Hurricanes, Lee scored a record breaking 150* runs off 75 balls being unbeaten as the crease.

+In her third season with the Hobart Hurricanes, Lee broke multiple WBBL records in WBBL|10, these are: the highest score in an innings 150* off 75 balls, the most sixes in an innings (12) and is the first and only player to score back to back WBBL centuries (150* & 103).

+On the 8th of October 2025, Lee scored 187 off 141 while playing for the Tasmanian Tigers in the WNCL.
+Lee achieved second highest score in an innings ever in the WNCL as well as breaking the team records for highest partnership scored with Rachel Treaman and highest score in an innings.